 In 2014 there’s no shortage of haunted houses in Alabama around Halloween.
 Y’all definitely do the South proud.
 Funtober lists all the haunted attractions including commercial haunted hayrides, corn mazes, walking trails, scream parks and more.
 Alabama has lots of zombies, clowns, freaks, Jason’s, and demons roaming the countryside or staying at houses.

 Funtober searched the state for the dates and location of Halloween attractions to include in this 2014 directory of Alabama haunted houses.
 Twenty different options were located near Mobile, Huntsville, Birmingham, and Auburn.
-Residents of Alabama have some of the best haunt attractions in the country.
 Check out our Guide to America’s Best Top 100 Haunted Houses (with videos).

 What Scares You?
 Halloween Haunts in Alabama 2014

 Insanitarium- 5320 Miles Spring Road, Pinson, AL 35126